nlesc-nano/CAT/docs/5_bde.rst

     quantum dot, |XYn| and all |XYn|-dissociated quantum dots.

-    4. Calculate the thermalchemical contribution to the BDE (|ddG|) at the second level of theory (lvl2): ADF UFF [4_, 5_].
+    4. Calculate the thermalchemical contribution to the BDE (|ddG|) at the second level of theory (lvl2).
+Default: ADF UFF [4_, 5_].
 This step consists of geometry optimizations and frequency analyses of the same compounds used for step 3.

     5.  |dG| = |dE_lvl1| + |ddG_lvl2| = |dE_lvl1| + ( |dG_lvl2| - |dE_lvl2|